Irish Citylink

 Irish Citylink is an Irish based subsidiary of Singaporean company ComfortDelGro, which provides bus services between some of Ireland's major cities and towns.

 History

 In 2010, Citylink contracted the running of its bus services to Callinan Coaches while remaining in control of sales and marketing of its routes.

-From midnight on the 30 March 2020 Citylink cancelled all its Irish bus services indefinitely as a response to the Covid-19 pandemic.
-Services resumed on 31 July 2020 with busses operating at reduced capacity in line with National Transport Authority guidelines.
+From midnight on the 30 March 2020 Citylink cancelled all its Irish bus services indefinitely as a response to the COVID-19 pandemic.
+Services resumed on 31 July 2020 with buses operating at reduced capacity in line with National Transport Authority guidelines.

+As of 2022, Citylink was back operating at full capacity in-line with Government regulations and the end of the lockdown periods in Ireland.

+GoBus Acquisition

+In 2022, Citylink announced the acquisition of Galway based carrier GoBus, bringing their daily departures to over 100 direct, express, and multi-stop services.
+In 2024, the GoBus brand was discontinued and liveries and uniforms were brought in-line with the overall Citylink brand.
+All former GoBus vehicles have now received Citylink branding.

 Services

-As of May 2017, Citylink operates on six routes:
+As of May 2025, Citylink was operating on nine routes: